Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 └──────────────────┘
 ```

-Then we use the `scanf` command and read the the index of the first allocation `A` using the hanging pointer.
+Then we use the `scanf` command and read to the index of the first allocation `A` using the hanging pointer.
 The first 8 bytes at that location would hold the `next` pointer which would point to `B`.

 We can overwrite this with the address of the secret.
 This would cause the chunk `B` to be removed from the singly-linked list, and the memory at the secret address would take it's place.